Skip to content

 Your recovery is destroyed.
 Under-fuelled training creates more damage with less adaptation.
 You're more sore, more fatigued, and your next session is compromised too.

-The net result: You've burned slightly more fat during one session but consumed more total calories over the week, trained at lower quality, and recovered worse.
+The net result: you've burned slightly more fat during one session but consumed more total calories over the week, trained at lower quality, and recovered worse.
 Your body composition hasn't improved.
 It might have gotten worse.

 What the Research Actually Says